Maurice Swanson, M.S., Ph.D.

 Regulation of RNA Processing During Development

 During embryogenesis and postnatal development, mammalian tissues are initially formed and subsequently remodeled to meet the evolving demands of the developing organism.
 This process requires a dynamic series of biochemical events at both the transcriptional and post-transcriptional levels.
 While considerable effort has been spent on clarifying DNA sequence elements and trans-acting factors involved in transcriptional regulation, less is known about the post-transcriptional steps required for normal tissue genesis and maturation.
 Many genes encode multiple protein isoforms that are generated by alterative splicing of pre-mRNAs and we are interested in understanding the mechanistic basis for these splicing transitions during skeletal muscle and brain development.
-Recent studies have focused on the roles of two alternative splicing factors, MBNL1 and CUGBP1, in regulating alternative exon splicing during the neonatal to adult transition.
+Recent studies have focused on the roles of two families of alternative splicing factors, the MBNL and CELF proteins, in regulating alternative splicing site selection.
 We are currently investigating additional factors and pathways that impact RNA processing during development and how disruption of these pathways results in disease.

 Publications extracted from Pubmed